MariaInesRibeiro98/GameBus-HealthBehaviorMining/config/README.md

    - Users file will be expected at `config/users.csv`
    - Output will go to `data/raw/`
    - You'll need to provide your own auth code in `config/credentials.py`
+   - For Google Places API, you can either:
+     a.
+Set the `GOOGLE_PLACES_API_KEY` environment variable
+     b.
+Add the key directly in `config/credentials.py`
+     c.
+Create the secret folder with the key in `secret/auth.py`

 ## Git Behavior